Financial Aid and Scholarships

 For Student with Undocumented Parent(s):

-Please click here, for step by step instructions on how to complete this process.
+Please click here for step by step instructions on how to complete this process.
+You can also find frequently asked questions at this link.

 If you need to correct information on your application, please click here for more information.

-Please keep in mind that the Financial Aid office does not process applications, they are submitted to the Federal Processor.
+Please keep in mind that the Financial Aid Office does not process applications, they are submitted to the Federal Processor to determine eligibility.

 Cabrillo College School Code: 00112400